hacdias/eagle/README.md

 ## Update Plan

-1. New branch on website
-2. Migrate Hugo files to new streamlined format
+1. X
+2. X
-3. Remove Micropub service
+4. Remove Micropub service
-4. Create basic auth protected endpoints for:
+5. Create basic auth protected endpoints for:
    1. Creation (uses archetypes and allows to set URL as well as syndication)
    2. Edition
    3. Deletion
-5. Streamline webmentions into a new format.
+6. Streamline webmentions into a new format.
 Store in data (?) folder, path based - call them interactions.
 Cleanup format.
-6. Improve current search functionality and endpoint
+7. Improve current search functionality and endpoint
    1. Allow more personalization on the website
    2. Allow the URL to indicate what we are searching
-7. Stop relying on GoodReads for my reading section.
+8. Stop relying on GoodReads for my reading section.
 Streamline reads file and make it easy to edit by myself (add custom link possibility for reviews).
-8. Improve bookmarks section using posts again.
+9. Improve bookmarks section using posts again.
 Format: /bookmarks/{slug}.
 Show them table like.
 Allow for search.
-9. CLI for local management.
+10. CLI for local management.
+11. Solve newsletter/goodbye and thanks
+12. X

 ### Notes